Windows Media Creation Tool Wiped Files? Top Fixes for 2026

 FAQs for Windows Media Creation Tool Wiped Files

 Q1.
-Why did the Media Creation Tool wipe my files?
+Why did the Media Creation Tool delete my files?

 Q2.
 Can I recover my lost files after using the Media Creation Tool?

 Q3.
-How do I use WinfrGUI to recover lost files from my drive?
+How do I use WinfrGUI to recover lost files?

 Q4.
 Can I avoid losing files when using the Media Creation Tool?

 Q5.
-What should I do if my files aren’t recovered using the Media Creation Tool?
+What should I do if recovery tools don’t bring my files back?